Claude Long-Document Workflow: Read 100+ Pages Without Splitting

 • Have an external copy open in another window to spot-check claims.
 Trust nothing on the first pass.

-• Decide your output target — an executive summary, a section-by-section table, an extracted quote list, a compliance gap analysis.
+• Decide your output target: an executive summary, a section-by-section table, an extracted quote list, or a compliance gap analysis.
 Different targets need different prompting.

 Step by step

-1. Upload the document.
-Rename it to something memorable (“acme-vendor-msa-2026.pdf”) so Claude can reference it by name in later messages.
+1. Upload and name it.
+Rename the file to something memorable (acme-vendor-msa-2026.pdf) so Claude can reference it by name in later messages.
+For documents you will revisit, put them in a Project rather than a one-off chat.

-2. Ask for a structural outline first: List every top-level section and subsection of this document with the page range each covers.
-Do not summarize content yet.
-This forces inventory before interpretation.
+2. Ask for a structural outline first — no content yet: List every top-level section and subsection of this document with the page range each covers.
+Do not summarize content.
+This forces inventory before interpretation and gives you a map to drill against.

-3. Dive into one section at a time, requesting page references: In Section 4 (pages 23-41), list every numbered obligation with the exact phrasing and page.
-Repeat for the sections that matter to your goal.
+3. Drill into one section at a time, with page references: In Section 4 (pages 23-41), list every numbered obligation with its exact phrasing and page number.
+Repeat only for the sections that matter to your goal.

-4. For risk-sensitive content, ask Claude what is NOT in the document.
-What sections does this document NOT contain that you might expect for an MSA?
+4. Check the negative space.
+Ask what is not there: What sections would you expect in a vendor MSA that this document does NOT contain?
 Be specific.
 This catches absent terms you might assume were present.

-5. Verify by hand at least 3 quoted passages and 2 numbers against the source.
-If any are wrong, push back on Claude before continuing — accuracy degrades after the first hallucination.
+5. Verify by hand.
+Check at least 3 quoted passages and 2 numbers against the source.
+If any are wrong, push back before continuing — accuracy degrades after the first uncorrected hallucination.

-6. Ask for an executive summary at the end, only after section-level details are confirmed: Now write a 1-page executive summary citing the sections and pages of every claim.
+6. Ask for the executive summary last, only after section-level details are confirmed: Now write a one-page executive summary.
+Cite the section and page for every claim.

 Quality check